sourcebroker/imageopt/README.rst

 2) Open homepage properties and choose one of predefined modes (or create own)

-3) If you choosed Kraken in predefined mode then you need to enter the key / pass pair.
+3) If you choosed Kraken in predefined mode then you need to enter the key / pass pair in PageTS.

       ::